thoughtbot/ruby-science/book/code_smells/long_method.md

 The most common smell in Rails applications is the Long Method.

-Long methods are exactly what they sound like: methods which are too long.
+Long methods are exactly what they sound like: methods that are too long.
 They're easy to spot.

 ### Symptoms